ReDI-School/java-intermediate-berlin-2020-spring-website/docs/teachers/for-teachers.md

     - sending a survey after class is over
     - sharing the survey with all the other teachers
 - supporting teacher is there mainly for students to help them with exercises.
 Supporting teacher should be **active** - rather than waiting for students calling her, she should watch students and step in when appropriate
-- supporting teacher tracks the attendance using [Redi Attendance App](http://app.redi-school.org/)
+- supporting teacher tracks the attendance using [ReDI Attendance App](http://app.redi-school.org/)
 - since we often do not see each other in the class, make sure to participate in discussions on Slack - set up notifications, check Slack once in a while (the best daily) as we may need to adjust the plan, modify the content, react on issues that are time to time popping up.

 ## How to communicate with students?